aterenin/minima-reboot/_posts/2021-5-22-Keyboard Modding.md

 # Lingyi Blackwidow TKL Keyboard

 This keyboard was bought along the Logitech G603 mouse as a bundle.
 I received it in barebones form - case, pcb, and stabilizers only.
-Thus, this was set aside for a while switches and keycaps are costly.
+Thus, this was set aside for a while since switches and keycaps are costly.

 ![PCB Hooks](/assets/lingyi_build/IMG_4.jpg)

 Here's the exact model of the keyboard

 I currently have a modded chinese keyboard with Kailh BOX whites.
 They are plently loud with the clickbar mechanism in BOX switches.
 For this new board, i'd like to try silent linear switches for a change.

-#Overview
+# Overview

 ![Product Showcase](/assets/lingyi_build/IMG_1.jpg)